1.1 In these conditions the following words shall, save where the context otherwise requires, have the following meanings:

 4.2 The Charges contained in the Contract exclude VAT, which the Company shall add to its invoice at the appropriate rate.

 4.3 The Customer shall pay the Charges in instalments as detailed in the Contract.
-The first instalment shall be made on the date of the Contract and the remaining payments shall be made by direct debit to the Company’s bank account [NUMBER] on the dates set out in the Contract.
+The first instalment shall be made on the date of the Contract and the remaining payments shall be made by regular payment to the Company’s bank account on the dates set out in the Contract.

 4.4 If the Customer fails to make a stage payment as agreed when it falls due, and has not remedied this breach within five working days, the stage payment facility will cease and the full balance will fall due for payment as debt immediately.